 Choose a Grow Medium

 There are three mediums for growing weed.
 The one you choose will impact how you should take care of your plants.
-The three mediums for growing include soil; coco coir fiber; and hydroponics.
+The three mediums for growing include soil; coco coir fibre; and hydroponics.

-Coco coir fiber and different soilless blends act as a medium in which the roots can anchor the plant, without the use of real soil.
-Coco is reused and processed natural fiber from coconut husks.
+Coco coir fibre and different soilless blends act as a medium in which the roots can anchor the plant, without the use of real soil.
+Coco is reused and processed natural fibre from coconut husks.
 It has a pH of 6.5 and 7.0 which makes it similar to unfertilized soil.
 It is better at draining and keeping roots oxygenated as compared to most peat-based soils.
-Hence most growers combine cocoa and soil in a mix.
+Hence, most growers combine cocoa and soil in a mix.

 Choose a Nutrient Regimen